 LYNX collaborates with Interactive Brokers (IBUK) which is located in the United Kingdom.
 Via LYNX you have access to IBUK’s order executions, where you currently hold your investment account.
 In preparation of a potential (hard) Brexit, we anticipate a number of changes from Interactive Brokers Group (IBKR) with regard to our services to European clients before or after the end of the current Brexit transition (31st of December 2020).

 IBKR has expanded its European activities through the following three entities: Interactive Brokers Ireland Limited (“IBIE”), Interactive Brokers Luxembourg SARL (“IBLUX”) and Interactive Brokers Central Europe Befektetési ZRt (“IBCE”).
-As part of our Brexit planning, investment accounts held by EU customers with IBUK are expected to be migrated by IBKR to IBLUX or IBIE within the foreseeable future.
+As part of our Brexit planning, investment accounts held by our mutual customers with IBUK are currently being migrated by IBKR to either IBLUX or IBIE.

 Migration to IB entity within the EU

 IBKR has established Interactive Brokers Luxembourg SARL (“IBLUX”), which was licensed in November 2019, but with constraints on the permitted scale of its business.
 In addition, IB is in the final stage of obtaining a license from the Central Bank of Ireland (CBI).
-It is expected that this process will be finalized soon, whereupon investment accounts can be migrated in a short period of time.
-You will be informed about the exact timing of the (expected) obtainment of a license with the CBI.
+It is expected that this process will be finalized soon.

-We want to make our clients aware that in the event of a hard Brexit we may not be able to migrate investment accounts to an IB entity within the EU in time, restrictions may apply after December 31, 2020 on submitting new orders and transferring positions and/or funds to the investment accounts.
+We want to make our clients aware that if consent to the migration is not provided, restrictions may apply at a certain point in time on submitting new orders and transferring positions and/or funds to their investment account(s).

 Follow-up steps migration